Setting Up a WordPress Web Site

 Themes can introduce great complexity to your layout, so you should choose a theme that highlights your content rather than overwhelming or obscuring it.
 For this example we will use the Independent Publisher 2 theme, which is a simple, minimalist theme that keeps the focus on the graphics rather than the layout.

-1. In the dashboard, click Appearance and Themes.
+1. From the Dashboard, select Appearance and Themes.

-3. Select a theme of interest to you and Open live demo to verify that you like the design and feel it is appropriate.
+4. Select a theme of interest to you and Preview to verify that you like the design and feel it is appropriate.

-4. When you have found an appropriate theme, select Activate this design.
+5. When you have found an appropriate theme, select Activate.

-5. If you have content, keep it, of course.
-Otherwise, use the boilerplate content that comes with the theme.
+6. If you have content, keep it, of course.
+Otherwise, update the boilerplate content that comes with the theme.

 Changing the theme